|New Year Parade||Chinatown Street Fair||Flower Market Fair|

 Tips for enjoying the parade:

 If you can, stay till the end, because you'll be treated to the sight of the Golden Dragon.
-The huge dragon is all lit up, 200 feet long, and carried by 100 dragon dancers; this is the Grand Finale of the parade.
+The huge dragon is all lit up, over 200 feet long, and carried by 100 dragon dancers; this is the Grand Finale of the parade.
 Drums, firecrackers, and magic!

 Parking Garages in walking distance: